scliubit/scliubit.github.io/_posts/2023-03-05-The-OpenAI-ChatGPT-API.md

 Just try it.

+`Mar.
+5`: Improved the *temperature* parameter to increase the diversity of answers.

 > Note that since some pre-defined prompts are in Chinese, the bot is more likely to use Mandarin, but is still able to speak other languages with proper queries.
 This deployment actually plays a role in avoiding some proxy censorships.